 What Happened to Paula Jean Welden?

-Paula was a sophomore at Bennington College studying art (although she was considering changing her major to botany) and there was nothing out of the ordinary about her.
+Paula was a sophomore at Bennington College studying art (although she was considering changing her major to botany).
+There was nothing out of the ordinary about her.
 She studied hard and worked at the college cafeteria and got good grades.

-But on December 1, 1946, she told her roommate that she was going to take a break from studying and go for a walk on Vermont’s “Long Trail” near the college.
-The Trail ran for more than 270 miles and cut through forests and woods to the north of Bennington until it reached the Canadian border.
+But on December 1, 1946, she told her roommate that she was going to take a break from studying and go for a walk on Vermont’s “Long Trail” in the Glastenbury mountains.
+The trail ran for more than 270 miles and cut through forests and woods to the north of Bennington until it reached the Canadian border.

 Several people spotted Paula on her way to the Long Trail, including a group of fellow hikers.
 One of them warned Paula that the clothes she was wearing, blue jeans and a parka, were not warm enough for a hike.
 She went anyway, heading north.
 She was carrying no money with her and she had even left behind an uncashed check from her parents.

 No one saw Paula Jean Welden again.
 When she hadn’t returned by the time her roommate went to bed, the roommate thought Paula was pulling a late night of studying at the college library.
 But the roommate became concerned the next morning when it was clear that her roommate had never returned from her walk.
 Her bed was undisturbed.
 The roommate contacted the college officials, who organized a small search party to look for Paula Jean somewhere within the campus grounds.
 The college had a system where students had to sign out if they were going to be off-campus late in the evening, but Paula’s name was not on the sign-out list.